paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-102-junior-reserve-officers-training-corps.md

 #### Savings Clause
 Pub.
 L. 88–647, title IV, § 402, Oct.
 13, 1964, 78 Stat.
 1074, provided that: “If a part of this Act [see Short Title note above] is invalid, all valid parts that are severable from the invalid part remains in effect.
 If a part of this Act is invalid in one or more of its applications, the part remains in effect in all valid applications that are severable from the invalid applications.”

+#### Temporary Authority To Provide Bonuses to Junior Reserve Officers’ Training Corps Instructors
+Pub.
+L. 119–60, div.
+A, title V, § 546, Dec.
+18, 2025, 139 Stat.
+874, provided that: “(a) In General.—The Secretary concerned may pay to a member or former member of the Armed Forces under the jurisdiction of the Secretary a one-time bonus of not more than $10,000 if the member or former member—“(1) agrees to be an instructor for the Junior Reserve Officers’ Training Corps under [section 2031(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2031/d&num=0&edition=prelim), United States Code, in a position the Secretary concerned determines is difficult to fill; and “(2) serves as such an instructor for not less than one academic year. “(b) Briefing Required.—Not later than one year after the date of the enactment of this Act [Dec.
+18, 2025], and annually thereafter until the termination date described in subsection (c), the Secretary of Defense shall brief the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] on—“(1) the use of the authority provided by subsection (a); and “(2) the effectiveness of bonuses provided under subsection (a) on increasing the number of instructors for the Junior Reserve Officers’ Training Corps. “(c) Termination.—The authority provided by subsection (a) terminates on the date that is five years after the date of the enactment of this Act. “(d) Secretary Concerned Defined.—In this section, the term ‘Secretary concerned’ has the meaning given that term in [section 101 of title 10](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101), United States Code.”

 #### Treatment of Current Administrators and Instructors
 Pub.
 L. 118–31, div.
 A, title V, § 553(b), Dec.
 22, 2023, 137 Stat.
 271, provided that: “An administrator or instructor employed under [section 2031 of title 10](./chapter-102-junior-reserve-officers-training-corps.md#section-2031), United States Code, on the date of enactment of this section [Dec.
 22, 2023] shall not be subject to a reduction in total compensation as a result of such enactment.”